mxg/topaz/src/sv/factory_method/readme.md

 Factory Method
 ==============

-The abstract creator class provides the factory_method interface.
-One or more concrete creators implement the factory method.
-The factory method uses a selector to choose which concrete type to create.
-In this example the selector it an enum, however, it can by any type that makes sense for the application.
+This example demonstrates the factory method pattern.
+The creator class contains an implementation of create() which returns an abstract product.
+The create() method uses a selector argument to choose a concrete factory.
+The chosen concrete factory is used to build the concrete product.